adminrobert/profdotd/README.md

 ProfDotD will create 2 directories by default in your home directory a `~/bin.d` and a `~/.profile.d`.
 These 2 directories will then contain any number of directories to organize profiles and scripts.
 This structure is meant to be a single level deep, and any directories nested further than shown below will be ignored.

+your setting from `ProfDotD_Priority` determines which files get loaded and which don't.
+Priority items are considered first in the order specified, then all other items in alphanumeric order.
+Any filename loaded by an earlier profile will not get loaded in later profiles.

 ```bash
 $ tree -aF bin.d .profile.d
 bin.d